Let’s stay in touch

 24. Mobile AR ad revenue is expected to exceed $2 billion by 2022.
 (The Manifest)

 Mobile AR has the potential to generate $2 billion in revenue in the next 2 years, much of which is expected to come from Snapchat and Facebook advertising.

 AR Users – Consumer Behaviour

-25. About One-Seventh of The Entire World Population are AR Users.
+25. About one-seventh of the entire world’s population are AR users.
 (Augmania)

 Think this fact is exaggerated?
 Take a second and think about mobile users around the world.
 Now, think about the people who use Facebook, Snapchat, or Instagram.

 Again, that is everyone on your contact list, your friend’s list, and so on.
 These are all the people who are using AR, many without even realizing it!
 And sure enough — it amounts to one-seventh of the entire world population.

 26. Mobile AR is stealing the show.
 (Wikitude)